cloudfoundry-community/bosh-gen/README.md

 Your initial BOSH release scaffold includes:

+* An initial `README.md` for your users (please keep this updated with any instructions specific to your release and deployment manifests)
 * 0 packages
 * 1 job called `my-system` with an empty `monit` file
 * 1 deployment manifest `manifests/my-system.yml` with `version: create` set so that every `bosh deploy` will always create/upload a new version of your release during initial development